becknellj/Crow-Shooter-VR-Game/README.md

 >>>It is a rather larege project and takes a while to build the first time
 >>>I also included an apk file so you could just run it (final_project.apk)

-I have never pushed a Unity project to github but I was able to pull and run it so let me know of there are any major issues

 Sources cited in assets/scripts
 Please check out the scripts, most of the work was done there, heavily commented